 Reporting in Canvas involves faculty scoring student-submitted work using the UNT core rubrics appropriate to the foundational area to which the course is assigned.
 Student data are aggregated at the course and department levels including mean scores and distribution across scoring levels by the Director of the Core and returned to the department after each semester.
 Departments are then responsible for analyzing the data and determining how to use it for continuous improvement with regard to the core objectives.
 The analysis and improvement efforts are documented by the department on a Qualtrics survey sent by the Director of the Core along with the student data.

 Core Resources for Faculty

-A collection of resources for faculty and chairs related to the core curriculum including rules and regulations, Curriculog instructions and forms, data reporting processes, guides for setting up courses in Canvas to capture core data.
+The Core Resources for Faculty Sharepoint site is a collection of resources for faculty and chairs related to the core curriculum including rules and regulations, Curriculog instructions and forms, data reporting processes, guides for setting up courses in Canvas to capture core data.
 Other resources include slide decks created for UNT focused on developing strong core assessments and rubrics as well as professional development for teaching core skills and using strategies that faculty can implement overnight.